Volunteer With Us!

 While we work on planning events and finding volunteers to participate, we also love when people reach out to us looking for opportunities.
 If you have the desire or a group of volunteers ready to go, let us help you find an opportunity, date, and time that fits your needs and schedule.
 Contact the watershed coordinator for more information on how to plan a volunteer event.

 Upcoming Volunteer Opportunities

-REGISTRATION IS REQUIRED as a detailed meeting location and workday information will be provided to those registered.
+Detailed meeting location, workday information, and equipment will be provided to those registered.